We’re often asked “What’s the difference between travel writing and travel journalism??”

 Before Diving In – Key Factors to Consider:

 - If you want to become a travel journalist, first and foremost you must love to write.
 You must be articulate and skilled at communicating.
-And it goes without saying that you must enjoy traveling, meeting people, researching facts, and crafting a compelling story from what you learn.
+And — obviously — you must enjoy traveling, meeting people, researching facts, and crafting a compelling story from what you learn.

-It’s also important to know that most media outlets have dramatically scaled back their ‘staff’ writer positions, and instead rely on freelance submissions for content.
-This means there are very few ‘jobs’ available and a large pool of highly qualified writers and journalists competing for them.
+- It’s also important to know that most media outlets have dramatically scaled back their ‘staff’ writer positions, and instead rely on freelance submissions for content.
+This means there are very few ‘jobs’ available and a large pool of highly qualified travel writers and travel journalists competing for them.

 But don’t get discouraged!
-A good writer who works hard can make a good living as a freelancer as the vast number of online media outlets, and a ceaseless demand for content means that there are more opportunities than ever before for getting published, and there are still outlets that will pay for good quality articles and stories.
+An expert essay writer who works hard can make a good living as a freelance travel journalist, as the vast number of online media outlets coupled with a ceaseless demand for content means that there are more opportunities than ever before for getting published, and there are still outlets that will pay for good quality articles and stories.
 (Be sure to check out our page “Top 10 Travel Writing Courses“, which lists several that – in addition to writing skills – will teach you how to take your earnings from writing to the highest level.)

 - Choose the right course of study.
-You can go for a four-year general journalism degree at a top journalism school, which will certainly open doors, OR (to save a boatload of money) consider an online course specifically for travel journalism (as well as travel photography) such as Roy Stevenson’s Online Travel Writing & Marketing Master Class, which can help open the RIGHT doors.
+You can go for a four-year general journalism degree at a top journalism school, which will certainly open doors, OR (to save a boatload of money) consider an online writing course specifically for travel journalism (as well as travel photography) such as Roy Stevenson’s Online Travel Writing & Marketing Master Class, which can help open the RIGHT doors.

-While a degree is not necessary if you plan to remain a freelancer, if you are looking for a steady-paycheck type of job, it can make a difference, as typically when a job opening is announced, often the majority of applicants are those with degrees and many years of experience that qualifies them.
+WHILE a degree is NOT necessary if you plan to remain a freelancer, if you’re looking for a steady-paycheck type of job, it can make a difference, as typically when a job opening for a travel journalist is announced, often the majority of applicants are those with journalism degrees and many years of experience that qualifies them.